First Nations collection at Queensland Museum

 There is an expectation that some of your time will need to be spent onsite at Queensland Museum so you can access our diverse collections and staff expertise.

 Yes.
-Induction will include workplace health and safety induction, building and collections tour, and familiarisation with workspaces.
-You will also meet the First Nations team and other key Queensland Museum staff and receive a general orientation to support you to begin on your Fellowship project.
+Induction will include workplace health and safety, building tour, collections access, and familiarisation with workspaces.
+You will also meet the First Nations team and other key Queensland Museum staff and receive a general orientation to begin your Fellowship project.

-Yes!
-Anyone can apply who meets the eligibility criteria.
+Yes.
+Anyone who meets the eligibility criteria can apply.

 Yes.
 Applications are accepted from individuals or co-applicants (maximum of two individuals).
 Co-applicants will share the stipend.